Jump to content

 PTT technology works well in emergency situations as it allows teams to designate tasks and provide updates all-on-the-go.
 Users simply push a button on their handset to broadcast their message to their team, who can respond in a similar manner.

-By using PTT response teams can spread out and check different areas simultaneously, whilst keeping each other updated so not to duplicate efforts or miss certain places.
+For instance, if a user is hurt in an unnamed location, this technology allows response teams the opportunity to spread out and check different areas simultaneously, whilst keeping each other updated so they do not duplicate efforts or miss certain places.
 By working together effectively in a coordinated effort can help to save crucial time when locating a colleague.

 Summary